iancenry/meme-generator/README.md

 # Meme Generator
-This is the server side code of a teleegram bot that utilizes openai's chatgpt to reply to telegram messages.
+This is a react application that can be used to create memes, the images are fetched from ``https://api.imgflip.com/get_memes`` API.

 ## Quick Setup